SEO Audits Aren’t Optional (Better Prepare For One)

-When performing an SEO audit, things such as broken links, redirects, 4xx and 5xx errors, URL structure, and even an overabundance of on-page links could cause issues with crawlability and indexability.
-Also, check your sitemap for errors as this can also have a negative effect on SEO.
+When performing an SEO audit, broken links, redirects, 4xx and 5xx errors, URL structure, and even an overabundance of on-page links could cause issues with crawlability and indexability.
+Also, check your sitemap for errors, as this can also harm SEO.

 Most website owners will already have some familiarity with on-page SEO.
 This has to do with things such as content, images, meta tags, and H1 tags.
-Ideally, all of these items will be optimized for on-page viewing as well as the HTML that remains behind the scenes.
+Ideally, all of these items will be optimized for on-page viewing and the HTML that remains behind the scenes.

 Much attention should be paid to creating quality content—both written and visual.
 If your content is useful, well organized, and formatted correctly, it has great potential to increase your site’s off-page SEO.

 We touched on user experience early, and this is where that really starts to come into play.
-Some technical SEO items that have an impact include things like how quickly your pages load and how your website performs on mobile devices.
+Some technical SEO items that impact include how quickly your pages load and how your website performs on mobile devices.

 During the technical SEO phase of your SEO audit, you’ll also look into whether or not your site is using older technology that is no longer the best option.
 A couple of examples of such would be Flash or HTML frames.
 If your site still uses Flash, that will need to be updated to more modern technology.